atinux/nuxt-content-v3-demo/README.md

 > [!IMPORTANT]
 > On Vercel & Netlify, please note that if you hit a 404 page (ex: https://content-v3-demo.vercel.app/404), Nuxt content v3 will try to load the SQLite database, throwing a `Failed to execute SQL ...: unable to open database file` on the server.

+## NuxtHub

+If you don't want to use pre-rendering but keep having a zero-config experience and serverless hosting, checkout this demo: https://github.com/atinux/nuxthub-content-v3

 ## Setup

 Make sure to install dependencies: